 You want to make sure your advisor doesn’t have a conflict of interest.
 He should make all decisions based on your best interests rather than the advisor’s interests to earn a living.
 Fee-only advisors offer unbiased advice.

-Click here to download the NAPFA “Comprehensive Financial Advisor Checklist” so you can make sure you are researching the financial planner, asking about his credentials, experience, discipline, background, and services offered.
+Click here to download the NAPFA “Comprehensive Financial Advisor Checklist” to make sure you are researching the financial planner, asking about his credentials, experience, discipline, background, and services offered.
 The checklist lays out everything you need to ask before you hire a financial advisor.

 Trade groups are always a good way to find an advisor.
 Whether it’s Certified Financial Planners (more than just fee-only advisors), National Association of Personal Financial Advisors, Fee-Only Network, or an XYPlanningNetwork advisor.